rikwatson/notes/words.md

----
-layout: post
-title:  "Word of the day"
+# Word of the day
-categories: misc
-permalink: /words
----

 c.f.
 [Quotes](./quotes.md)